 If places lying away from the hustle and bustle, loaded with natural beauty fascinate you, then Coney Island is the best place to visit in Singapore for you.
 The Island is home to a 2 KM long beach where people can be seen resting in solitude.
 Additionally, people can also indulge in picnics here while having a game of volleyball with their loved ones.

 Sembawang Hot Spring Park

-The park's rural setting, reminiscent of old kampungs, carries many collective memories for the community, and is enhanced by unpaved trails and naturalised streams flowing from the park.
+The park's rural setting, reminiscent of old kampungs, carries many collective memories for the community and is enhanced by unpaved trails and naturalized streams flowing from the park.
 The new Floral Walk allows visitors to see fruit trees and edible plants that are typically seen in kampungs.
 Interpretive signs at key areas provide information on the site's history and the geothermal processes that lead to the formation of a hot spring.

 Location: Along, Gambas Ave, Singapore